sashankvempati/RoomApp/index.md

 #### Benefits of using this service
 - An alternative to coffee shops
     1. More privacy, more quiet environment, more amenities
-    2. A more professional setting for some events that need to be scheduled last minute/ within a short period of time
+    2. A more professional setting for some events that need to be scheduled last minute/ within a short period of time.
+For example, off- campus interviews, presentations.

 - More flexible than a Library Study Space
     1. 24/7 availability *(you can find a room round the clock)*, so the timings will be flexible around your schedule
-    2. Reserve a room for hours on end *(Anywhere from an hour to the entire day.
+    2. Reserve a room for hours on end, starting from your preferred time. *(Anywhere from an hour to the entire day.
 Library study spaces usually have a 2- 3 hour cap, not guaranteed that you can renew the space.
 Also, it is not guaranteed that library study spaces are always available until you call the desk, or personally go find out the availability)*
     3. Libraries usually require that you are a resident or a student to book an individual study space.
 This service lets you reserve a space anytime, on demand, as long as you are a verified user.

+- A lot more choice for what room to reserve
+    1. You can choose what amenities you would need and the type of workspace that would be the most helpful to you.

 - General
-   1. Reserve a room starting from one hour all the way until the next reservation.
+   1. Reserve a room starting from one hour all the way until the next reserved time.

 #### How this service could be used by customers
 - Work on group projects